This post contains affiliate links.

 No matter how careful we are, it’s inevitable that dirt and debris such as leaves and twigs find their way into the water when the cover is off.

-While chlorine and bromine sanitizers can attempt to protect and sanitize the water from these outside contaminants, something it can’t do is remove them from the spa water.
+While chlorine and bromine sanitizers can attempt to protect and sanitize the water from these outside contaminants, something they can’t do is remove them from the spa water.
 Without a filter, you would have to use a skimmer to regularly skim the water’s surface of any debris that’s landed in the water.

 Unfortunately, while it might be easy enough to get rid of large debris such as leaves, it’s going to be impossible to remove the tiny dust particles floating on the water’s surface and the personal care products that have been washed off our skin.